stoplightio/docs/articles/enterprise/components/gitlab.md

 Packaged within the GitLab CE is an installation of PostgreSQL and Redis.
 These two sub-components can be broken out into external services if your organization is already familiar with running these (or similar) services.
-You may also break out these services if you plan on using a managed hosting solution, for example Amazon RDS (for PostgreSQL) or Amazon ElastiCache (for Redis).
+You may also break out these services if you plan on using a managed hosting solution, for example, Amazon RDS (for PostgreSQL) or Amazon ElastiCache (for Redis).

 > ### Requirements
 >
 > #### Storage
 >
-> GitLab requires persistent storage in order to store Stoplight file data (in git), and optionally PostgreSQL data (when using the omnibus package).
+> GitLab requires persistent storage in order to store Stoplight file data (in Git), and optionally PostgreSQL data (when using the omnibus package).
 >
 > #### Networking
 >